-KLONDIKE FIELD
+KLONDIKE COALFIELD

 A coal field opened around 1900 to mine a rich, thick section of the Pittsburgh seam that, after proper preparation, produced a good quality of coke, hence the many beehive coke yards in the Klondike Field.
 Developement continued into the 1920s, but in that decade the coke plants began to close as more and more coal from the Klondike Field was shipped to by-product plants.
 Much coal was shipped by barge on the Monongahela River, which gave this field an advantage over rail-dependent fields such as Connellsville.
 At the beginning of the 21st Century most large mines have closed, CONSOL's Dillworth being the most recent.